appleseedhq/blenderseed/docs/installation.rst

 .. rubric:: Footnotes:

 .. [#f1] If you are compiling applessed for use with blenderseed, you will need to compile appleseed with the Python 3 bindings enabled.
 Please see the `build instructions <https://github.com/appleseedhq/appleseed/wiki/Building-appleseed>`_.
 .. [#f2] You must also compile with the same version of Python 3 that is used by your Blender install.
-Blender 2.79 uses Python 3.5.
-2.8 uses Python 3.7.
+Blender 2.79b official uses Python 3.5.
+Everything after that (including Blender 2.8) uses Python 3.7.